 Mannix (a.k.a.
 Manny)

-One of our newest arrivals, Manny is a juvenile European Common Buzzard.
+Manny is a European Common Buzzard (Buteo buteo) that was bred by Sia: The Comanche Nation Ethno-Ornithological Initiative in Oklahoma.
 Euro Buzzards have very small feet and largely subsist on carrion, filling the niche in Europe that is occupied by Turkey Vultures here in North America.
 True to his species, Manny is an incredibly calm bird and seems to take everything on a slow pace!
-Manny will be used for a variety of newer, upcoming programs.
+Manny is used for a variety of our public and school-based programming.

 Henson (a.k.a.
 Baby Henny)

-Another new team member that joined us just last year is Dr. Hoo, a male North American Barn Owl.
+Dr. Hoo, a male North American Barn Owl (Tyto alba) that was bred by Jonathan Wood of upstate New York.
 Besides being one of the most widely distributed species of owl in the world, Barn Owls are also one of the most iconic, thanks to their easily recognizable heart-shaped facial disc.
 Found on almost every major continent, Barn Owls are commonly classified into three different subspecies, including the American Barn Owl (North/South America), the Western Barn Owl (Europe, Asia, Africa and western Asia) and the Eastern Barn Owl (southeast Asia and Australasia).
-Dr. Hoo is of the American variety, which is largely considered to be the largest of the subspecies and was bred by Jonathan Wood of Upstate New York.
-He has already begun his duties as part of our birds of prey ambassador team.
-Dr. Hoo occasionally joins us for our Introduction to Falconry and Walk with Hawks programs and all of our Owl Encounter programs.
+Dr. Hoo is of the American variety, which is largely considered to be the largest of the subspecies Dr. Hoo occasionally joins us for our Introduction to Falconry and Walk with Hawks programs and all our Owl Encounter programs.

 Faith is a 2018 Saker-Lanner Hybrid Falcon.
 Due to their vigor, a great deal of the falcons flown in the sport today are hybrids (a cross of two or three different species of falcons).
 The Saker and Lanner falcons have been hybridized for generations due to the incredible agility and temperament.
 They are renowned for their ability at “stooping the lure”.
 Stooping a bird to the lure is part of the process for training a falcon (a.k.a. longwing) to hunt, but it is also an extremely enjoyable way to exercise your bird.
 Faith is currently in training to become our primary lure stooping bird and will be part of our upcoming (’19) A Flying of Falcons program.